 - I recommend allowing the oatmeal muffins to cool for at least 15-20 minutes as they will firm up during this time, making it easier to remove them from the pan.

-- It’s highly recommended that you make up a double batch of these muffins and freeze them.
+- If you’re already making one batch, I recommend making a double batch and freeze the extras.
 They make a great grab and go breakfast or snack!

 Storage Guidelines